 The Association reminds members that the provision of telepractice is a learnt skill and encourages members to seek professional development and support prior to commencing services.
-Speech Pathology Australia is currently developing a detailed online learning module
+Speech Pathology Australia offers various courses and resources on the Learning Hub.

 - SPA's Learning to Use Telepractice: The Association has worked with Australia’s leading academics in the field of telepractice services to create a series of succinct webisodes on the provision of clinical services.
 Webisodes cover various topics and are free to access.

 - SPA Webinar: To help members who have an urgent need to upskill in this area, SPA has made one of its webinars, Telepractice in speech pathology – principles and practicalities by Dr. Clare Burns, available to member free of charge.

 - The Royal Institute for Deaf and Blind Children has published an instructional e-book, RIDBC Teleschool: Guiding Principles for Telepractice, available on iOS devices.

 - The American Speech-Language-Hearing Association (ASHA) maintains a Practice Portal offering information on key issues and resources in telepractice.
 Although some information is specific to practice in the United States, many principles may be applicable to Australian practitioners.

 American Speech-Language-Hearing Association (n.d.).
 Telepractice (Practice Portal).
 Retrieved March, 12, 2020, from : https://www.asha.org/Practice-Portal/Professional-Issues/Telepractice/

 Speech Pathology Australia (2014) Position Statement: Telepractice in Speech Pathology.
 Melbourne, Australia.
 The Speech Pathology Association of Australia Ltd.

 Updated: July 2020